 I. Introduction

-Cancer is a condition that can be found all over the world, and is the second-most leading cause of death among humankind.
-Within the range of locations non-benign tumors can develop, breast cancer is the most common, second only to the skin.
+Cancer is a condition that can be found all over the world and is the second leading cause of death among humankind.
+Within the range of locations non-benign tumors can develop, breast tissue is the most common second only to the skin.
 In the United States alone, there are 334,200 people diagnosed with, and 42,260 killed by, breast cancer in any given year.
 Treatment options for the conditions have come very far, but there are still 17% of individuals who succumb to it within ten years of diagnosis.1 All cancerous cells can be simplified to two main attributes, excessive cellular division and inadequate rates of apoptosis, or programmed cell death.2

 The Nur77 nuclear receptor is often a major factor in both of these defining characteristics of a cancerous growth.
-This is due to its dual function in the cell.3 In a normal cell, Nur77 binds to specific pre-gene nucleotide sequences and mediates the expression of the gene.4,5 It is able to bind to different nucleotide sequences by forming heterodimers with other nuclear receptors, or a homodimer with itself.5 Overexpression of this protein leads to overexpression of cellular replication genes, making the cell replicate at a much higher rate than normal.6,10 Nur77 is also a potent inducer of apoptosis, but only when it has been moved from the inside of the nuclear envelope to the inside of the outer mitochondrial membrane.7 This can only happen under very specific conditions, which are often not found in cancerous cells.8,9 In this sense, Nur77 contributes to both the excessive division and the lack of apoptosis in a non-benign tumor.
+This is due to its dual function in the cell.3 In a normal cell, Nur77 binds to specific pre-gene nucleotide sequences and mediates the expression of the gene.4,5 It is able to bind to different nucleotide sequences by forming heterodimers with other nuclear receptors, or a homodimer with itself.5 Overexpression of this protein leads to overexpression of cellular replication genes, making the cell replicate at a much higher rate than normal.6,10 Nur77 is also a potent inducer of apoptosis, but only when it has been moved from the inside of the nuclear envelope to the outer mitochondrial membrane.7 This can only happen under very specific conditions, which are often not found in cancerous cells.8,9 In this sense, Nur77 contributes to both the excessive division and the lack of apoptosis in a non-benign tumor.
 Therefore, though artificial production of Nur77 within the mitochondria, apoptosis can be induced within malignant cells.

 The conditions in which Nur77 is able to leave the nuclear membrane relies on the function of multiple other proteins.
 The first step to enable egress from the nuclear envelope is its phosphorylation status.
 Without being phosphorylated, the receptor is unable to initiate transfer from the nucleus to the cytoplasm at all because it cannot dimerize with RXR-alpha.
 The process is mediated by mitogen-activated protein kinase and protein kinase B pathways, which are often rendered ineffective or insufficient in a cancerous cell.11,12 Once the Nur77 receptor has been phosphorylated, it has to bind with retinoid X receptor alpha (RXR-alpha) to be able to leave.
 This is because RXR-alpha is the primary transport partner or Nur77 and is critical to the movement of the heterodimer from the nucleus to the mitochondria.8,9 Thus Nur77 can only induce apoptosis once phosphorylation and RXR-alpha protein binding are attained.

 Once Nur77 has reached the mitochondria, it is extremely effective at causing controlled cell death.
 After penetrating the outer membrane, it binds onto the B-cell lymphoma-2 protein (Bcl-2).
 Upon doing so, it initiates irreversible conformational change of the Bcl-2 structure.13 After alteration, Bcl-2 binds to the outer membrane and increases its permeability, releasing the cytochrome C protein from the intermembrane space into the cytoplasm.
-After its release, it activates the caspase family of proteases, which is believes the be the first step in apoptosis induction.
+After its release, it activates the caspase family of proteases, which is believed to be the first step in apoptosis induction.
 13,14